 - Other navigational equipment such as the AIS, ARPA etc can be overlayed and integrated

 - Charts can be oriented as per requirement

 - With the facility to zoom in and out, features can be examined as per necessity

 - One can obtain a more accurate ETA

 - Charts can be interrogated for detailed information

 - All in all, it enhances the safety of navigation

 Types of ECDIS charts

-- Raster Chart (RNC): RNCs are direct copy or a scan of the paper charts.
+- Raster Chart (RNC): RNCs are a direct copy or a scan of the paper charts.
 It looks identical to a paper chart as all the information shown is directly printed.
 The chart only grows larger or smaller as per the zooming and when rotated, everything rotates.

-- Vector Chart (ENC): ENCs are computer generated charts.
+- Vector Chart (ENC): ENCs are computer-generated charts.
 The details on an ENC can be turned on and off depending on the requirement of the user.
 Objects on the ENC can be clicked for more details on the same.
 Depths can also be monitored to obtain a warning with regard to grounding.
 When zooming, the features grow large or small but the text remains the same.